baoxingsong/AnchorWave/README.md

 3) align CDS to the query genome
 4) perform genome alignment
 ### Note
 * [AnchorWave use prior informations about whole genome duplication, chromosome rearrangement etc to guide the genome alignment, while AnchorWave could not figure out those evolution events automatically.
-Users need to know those informations before running AnchorWave and tune the parameters of the command carefully.
+Users need to know those informations before running AnchorWave and tune the parameters accordingly.
 Users might need to draw some plots to figure out if you would like to use `genoAli` or `proali`.
-If you think `genoAli` is proper for your data, you need to think about if you would like to set `IV`.
+If `genoAli` is proper, then need to think about if you would like to set `IV`.
-If you think `proali` is proper for your data, you need to think about how to set the values of `R`, `Q` and maybe `-e`.](#) You could reference [guideline.pdf](./doc/guideline.pdf) or [#16](./issues/16) for how to do that.
+If `proali` is proper, then need to think about how to set the values of `R`, `Q` and maybe `-e`.](#Note) Could refer [guideline.pdf](./doc/guideline.pdf) or [#16](./issues/16) for how to do that.
 * To alignment highly diverse genomes, the command 4 might cost a couple of CPU days. </span> If you have large memory available, this step could be paralyzed.
 Without heavily parameters turning, for highly diverse genomes, using a single thread, AnchorWave uses ~85Gb mem.
 Increasing a thread would cost an extra ~50Gb mem.